-The following types of façade restorations, repairs front, rear, or side wall façade restorations or property improvements are considered eligible:
+The following types of façade restorations, repairs or property improvements are considered eligible:

-- a. repair or replacement of storefront doors and windows; - b. repair or replacement of masonry and brickwork; - c. repair or replacement of architectural details; - d. repair or replacement of awnings or canopies, or installation of new awnings or canopies; - e. façade painting, including murals, as well as cleaning or treatments to improve the durability; - f. the addition of new lighting/upgrading of existing fixtures on exterior façade and in entrance and storefront display areas;

-- g. architectural/design fees required by a licensed Architect for eligible works (to a maximum of 15% of the approved grant amount); and - h. other similar repairs/improvements as may be considered and approved by Council in consultation with the Review Panel.
+- a. repair or replacement of storefront doors and windows; - b. repair or replacement of masonry and brickwork; - c. repair or replacement of architectural details; - d. repair or replacement of awnings or canopies, or installation of new awnings or canopies; - e. façade painting, including murals, as well as cleaning or treatments to improve the durability; - f. the addition of new lighting/upgrading of existing fixtures on exterior façade and in entrance and storefront display areas; - g. architectural/design fees required by a licensed Architect for eligible works (to a maximum of 15% of the approved grant amount); and h. other similar repairs/improvements as may be considered and approved by Council in consultation with the Review Panel.

-F) Design Guidelines
+E) Design Guidelines